Infineon/modustoolbox-software/README.md

 BSPs are aligned with our kits; they provide files for basic device functionality.
 A BSP typically has a *design.modus* file that configures clocks and other board-specific capabilities.
 That file is used by the ModusToolbox™ configurators.
 A BSP also includes the required device support code for the device on the board.
 You can modify the configuration to suit your application.

-We release BSPs independently of ModusToolbox™ software as a whole.
+We release BSPs independently of the Tools package.
 This [search link](https://github.com/Infineon?q=TARGET_) finds all currently available BSPs on the GitHub site.
+Use the Project Creator available in the ModusToolbox Base Tools package to create the projects with the specific BSPs (get from [main website](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software)).

 The search results include links to each repository, named TARGET_*kitnumber*.
 For example, you will find links to repositories like [TARGET_CY8CPROTO-062-4343W](https://github.com/Infineon/TARGET_CY8CPROTO-062-4343W).
 Each repository provides links to relevant documentation.
 The following links use this BSP as an example.
 Each BSP has its own documentation.